 1. Create a ‘socio-technical’ culture of collaboration

 The ‘groups and communities’ feature in Empuls helps employee teams move together - aligned to a single vision.
-This feature enables employees to share meaningful, immediate and personal messages at scale.
+This feature enables employees to share meaningful, immediate, and personal messages at scale.

-Organisation-wide ideas and suggestions
+Use case 1: Organization-wide ideas and suggestions

 A considerable portion of collaboration stems from receiving buy-ins from the team.
 The best way to get these is by opening up organization-wide initiatives for ideas and suggestions from all employees.
 Not only do the users feel thoroughly engaged with important happenings around, but they also end up giving invaluable inputs to the initiative.